Google Ads Bidding – How to Choose the Best Bidding Strategy

 Manual Bidding Strategies in Google Ads Explained

-Before the age of everything AI, bidding was only manual.
-This manual bidding gave advertisers full control over how much they are willing to spend for specific interactions, such as clicks or impressions.
+Before the age of everything AI, bidding was only manual which gave advertisers full control over how much they are willing to spend for specific interactions, such as clicks or impressions.
 While automated bidding relies on Google’s algorithms to optimise bids, manual bidding allows you to directly set and manage your bids at the keyword, ad group, or campaign level.

-Manual Cost Per Click (CPC): With Manual CPC, you set the maximum amount you’re willing to pay each time someone clicks on your ad.
+With Manual Cost Per Click (CPC), you set the maximum amount you’re willing to pay each time someone clicks on your ad.
 This strategy is ideal for advertisers who want complete control over their bidding process.
 You can adjust bids for individual keywords or ad groups to better manage budget allocation and performance.
 However, it requires constant monitoring and optimisation to ensure you’re not overpaying or missing out on potential opportunities.

 Manual bidding is an excellent choice for new advertisers who lack historical advertising data.
 It provides full control over bid amounts and allows you to learn which keywords and placements perform best.